It’s Time To Learn

 We are now fully in bad example territory.

 - Supersonic aircraft?
 The Concorde was expensive.
 And noisy.
-And is convenience of faster air travel really important for the forseeable future?
+And is convenience of faster air travel really important for the foreseeable future?

 - High speed trains?
 Much of the world has them, but America has not invested much in infrastructure in 50 years.
 Our highways are bridges are literally falling apart.
 And our culture has a huge preference for cars over public transportation.
 In a democracy that makes it pretty hard.
 Like masks, high speed trains exist, but someone has to decide to pay for them and we haven’t.